gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 by directly copying `xyz` and `rpy` values and without performing any coordinate transformations.
-The well-formed SDFormat file must have kinematics with a tree structure, pose frames specified for joints and child links, and no link poses.
+The well-formed SDFormat file must have kinematics with a tree structure, pose `relative_to` frames specified for joints and child links, and no link poses.
 A validator could be created to identify SDF files that can be directly converted to URDF with minimal modifications based on these principles.